 Wilmington Memorial Library also offered an end-of-competition payoff for the whole community.
 The library website announced that “the winning library will receive ‘The Reading Cup,’ a glorious trophy to be put on display at the library.
 Plus, bragging rights for one year, until we all compete again!”
 By mixing up the rewards and their frequency, Masterson was able to keep the excitement alive for the entire six weeks of their reading challenge.

 The competition was fierce.
 In the end, Wilmington Memorial Library was deemed the winner with an impressive 525 participating readers and 769,331 minutes.
 Tewksbury Public Library finished close behind with 455 readers and 761,399 minutes.
 The reading challenge contest spurred their combined community to log more than 1.5 million minutes!

-Building on Earlier Success
+Build on Prior Success

 The “Reading Rivals” challenge was so successful that the library ran another reading challenge contest this past March, creating a “Minute Madness” competition inspired by the NCAA’s popular March Madness basketball tournament.

 To make the competition even bigger, Wilmington Memorial Library staff reached out to more libraries in their area.
 Her team shared the setup materials they used for “Minute Madness” so other libraries could easily create the challenge on their sites and inspire even more people and libraries to participate.
 By the start of the challenge, six additional libraries had joined in.
 Weekly standings for each round were posted on social media to add to the excitement and spur the friendly competition further.